Knowledge Transfer and Innovation Fund full guidance

 - stage two – investigation

-Complaints about an alleged failure to apply the regulations or scheme rules correctly should be referred in the first instance to the KTIF Enquiries telephone, e-mail or fax.
-Contact point details are provided at the foot of this page.
+Complaints about an alleged failure to apply the regulations or scheme rules correctly should be referred in the first instance to the KTIF inbox (KTIF@gov.scot).

-If you are dissatisfied after frontline attempts are made by the KTIF Team to resolve any issues, you are entitled to request that the matter be reviewed by writing to the Head of Agricultural Development and Crofting Branch whose address is listed below.
+If you are dissatisfied after frontline attempts are made by the KTIF team to resolve any issues, you are entitled to request that the matter be reviewed by writing to the Head of Agricultural Development, whose address is listed within the ' contact details' section.

 Complaints related to alleged mistreatment or unsatisfactory service by members of staff will be undertaken using the separate Scottish Government complaints procedure.